-We realise that there are only 12 notes to go around but still… there’s inspiration and then there’s bare-faced (alleged) theft.
+There are only 12 notes to go around but still… there’s inspiration and then there’s bare-faced (alleged) theft

 Back in April 2017, Ed Sheeran settled a $20m lawsuit which accused him of copying ‘note-for-note’ from the song ‘Amazing’ by Matt Cardle in order to make the chorus for his 2015 hit ‘Photograph’.

 To be fair, it’s hard to argue that he’s not made the right decision, since any judge worth their musical salt would have agreed that the two are basically identical.
 Take a listen for yourself: